 How It Works?

 The contraceptive implant is one of the types of contraception called a LARC.
 LARC stands for ‘Long Acting Reversible Contraception’.
-LARC methods don’t rely on you remembering to take them, but they do need a professional (like a doctor or a nurse) to give them to you.
-They are very effective.
+LARC methods don’t rely on you remembering to take them, but they do need a professional to give them to you.

 How do you use the implant?

-An implant is about the size of a match stick.
-It is placed under the skin, in your upper arm.
+An implant is about the size of a matchstick.
 A doctor or nurse will give you a local anaesthetic injection, to numb this part of your arm.
 They make a tiny cut in your skin and put the implant in.
 It should only take a few minutes, and you won’t need any stitches.
 The area may be tender for a few days, but the doctor or nurse will put a small dressing on, to protect it and help stop any bruising.

 If the implant is put in during the first five days of your period, it protects you against pregnancy straight away.
-If it’s put in on any other day of your menstrual cycle you will not be protected against pregnancy for the first seven days, so you’ll need to use another method of contraception, (like condoms) for the first seven days.
-If your periods come every 23 days or less, you may not be protected so should seek further advice or use a condom for the first seven days.
+If it’s put in on any other day of your menstrual cycle you will not be protected against pregnancy for the first seven days, so you’ll need to use another method of contraception.
+If your periods come every 23 days or less, you may not be protected so you should seek further advice or use a condom for the first seven days.

 What is good about the implant?